nayiluri/pacedesk-project/terms-and-conditions.md

 ## Governing law

-These Terms are governed by the laws of [STATE — e.g., Pennsylvania], without regard to its conflict-of-laws rules.
+These Terms are governed by the laws of [Pennsylvania], without regard to its conflict-of-laws rules.

 ## Contact